Low-Sugar Fruits & How To Add them to Your Diet

 All fruits contain sugar, but they also contain water, healthful nutrients, vitamins and minerals, and fiber, which makes them a much better alternative to seemingly healthy snacks that contain processed sugars.
 Remember high fiber foods slow down digestion, which means your blood sugar won’t spike as quickly after eating fruit.

 As with most things in life, moderation in everything is key, including in moderation!

-If you want to learn how to keep your blood sugar stable check out this post or if you need guidance on weight loss or preparing sugar-free or low sugar meals and snacks, get on a free call with me to discuss your main concerns and how I can help you.
+If you need guidance on weight loss or preparing sugar-free or low sugar meals and snacks, get on a free call with me to discuss your main concerns and how I can help you.

 check out more [Building consistent Healthy Habits])